jcaffet/hypnos/README.md

 - looks for tagged Aurora RDS clusters in "stopped" status and them

 For a list action, Hypnos Lambda :
-- only displays concerned ressources without any action (dryrun mode)
+- only displays concerned resources without any action (dryrun mode)

 ## How to use Hypnos for child account users

 In the child account point of view, there is no business logic to develop.
 The only thing to do is to
 - add the appropriate tags to the concerned resources : WorkingHoursState and NonWorkingHoursState
 - deploy the child role stack (if not already deployed as a StackSet)
-- specify the account in the DynamoDb table with begin and end hours and if action should happen at that times.
+- specify the account in the DynamoDB table with begin and end hours and if action should happen at that times.

 The NonWorkingHoursState tag values could be :
 - running : keep instances running during non-business hours